vagrawal787/startupgrind/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### git clone https://github.com/vagrawal787/startupgrind.git or download zip from github

+Then, naviagate to the directory with the project.

 ### `npm start`